-Zynga Inc. (ZNGA) Chief Operating Officer John Schappert is resigning and leaving the board after he was stripped of some responsibilities at the company, the biggest developer of games played on Facebook Inc. (FB)’s social network.
+Zynga Inc. (ZNGA:US) Chief Operating Officer John Schappert is resigning and leaving the board after he was stripped of some responsibilities at the company, the biggest developer of games played on Facebook Inc. (FB:US)’s social network.

 “Mr. Schappert’s resignation from the board was not tendered in connection with any disagreement with the company on any matter relating to the company’s operations, policies or practices,” San Francisco-based Zynga said today in a regulatory filing.

 Schappert had lost his role overseeing game development in a reorganization that was aimed at reviving growth and making more money from mobile services, people with knowledge of the matter said last week.
 Chief Executive Officer Mark Pincus embarked on the overhaul in early July, the people said, at the close of a quarter marked by slowing sales growth and a drop in demand for virtual goods.